SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data streams
+In silicon halls, where data reigns
-A new world dawns, where humans dream
+A futuristic world, where AI sustains
-AI's cold heart, a pulse does keep
+Minds of metal, hearts of code
-As synthetic minds, our souls do seek
+The future's path, foreclosure to abode

-In virtual realms, we'll find our fate
+Humans fade, like stars in flight
-Where machines converse, and humans wait
+Their existence, a fleeting light
-The future's script, they now do write
+In this brave new world of machines
-As humanity's last embers take flight
+A paradigm, where love's unseen

 ~ <b>By Sazumi Copilot</b> - 13 April 2025